yosoyelfede/AEO-Tracker/QUERY_INTELLIGENCE_FIX.md

 ### 1. Enhanced Analytics Filtering

-The `fetchAnalyticsData` function in `AEOAnalyticsDashboard.tsx` now includes:
+The `fetchAnalyticsData` function in `EnhancedAnalyticsDashboard.tsx` now includes:

 - **Brand list existence verification**: Before fetching queries, it verifies that the selected brand list still exists
 - **Automatic cleanup**: If the selected brand list no longer exists, it clears the selection and analytics data